ChainMovers/dtp/docs/index.md

     ---

+    * Scalable firewall built-in the Sui network!
-    * Scalable firewall built-in!
-Stop DDoS attacks even before it reaches your servers.
+    * Stop DDoS attacks even before it reaches your servers.
-    * Keep your Web2 server IP hidden (visible only to Sui node operator).
+    * Keep your Web2 servers IP hidden (visible only to Sui node operators).

     [:octicons-arrow-right-24: See firewall example...](example/rpc_firewall.md)